ABOUT THE CURATORS

 The fair is an initiative of Paul Kusseneers (Kusseneers Gallery in Brussels).

-After nine editions in Basel, the first Belgian edition of The Solo Project takes place in the heart of Brussels in the beautiful Vanderborght building.
+After nine editions in Basel, the first Belgian edition of The Solo Project takes place in Brussels.

-The architecture enables the interaction with art and guests and is entirely in tune with The Solo Project’s philosophy of transparency.
+The fair design enables the interaction with art and guests and is entirely in tune with The Solo Project’s philosophy of transparency.

 The show will make a serious attempt to focus the art gallery going public on this carefully selected group of artists, each presenting solo or collaborative projects.